any-docs/css/content/guides/display/containing_block/index.md

 ### Example 3

 In this example, the paragraph's containing block is `<section>` because the latter's `position` is `absolute`.
-The paragraph's percentage values are affected by the `padding` of its containing block, though if the containing block's {{cssxref("box-sizing")}} value were `border-box` this would not be the case.
+The paragraph's percentage values are affected by the `padding` of its containing block, though if the containing block's `box-sizing` value were `border-box` this would not be the case.

 ```html hidden
 <body>